GES

 Law of Demand & Demand Curve

-The Law of Demand states that, ceteris paribus (other things being equal), as the price of a good rises, the quantity demanded falls, and vice versa.
-This inverse relationship is depicted by a downward-sloping demand curve.
-The demand schedule shows exact price-quantity combinations.
-Individual demand refers to a single consumer's demand at various prices.
-Market demand is the horizontal summation of all individual demand curves.
-Exceptions to the law of demand include: Giffen goods (inferior goods where income effect dominates substitution effect — Sir Robert Giffen observed this with bread in 19th-century England), Veblen goods (luxury goods demanded more at higher prices for prestige — named after Thorstein Veblen), speculative markets where rising prices attract more buyers expecting further rises, and necessities during emergencies where people hoard regardless of price.
-In the Indian context, staple grains like bajra and jowar were historically cited as Giffen goods among the poorest households.
-The demand function can be expressed as Qd = f(P, Y, Ps, Pc, T, E, N) where P = own price, Y = income, Ps = price of substitutes, Pc = price of complements, T = tastes, E = expectations, N = number of buyers.
+The Law of Demand: Ceteris paribus, as price rises, quantity demanded falls.
+The inverse relationship produces a downward-sloping demand curve.
+Individual demand tracks one consumer's price-quantity combinations.
+Market demand sums all individual curves horizontally.
+Exceptions to the law: Giffen goods (inferior goods where the income effect dominates the substitution effect; Sir Robert Giffen observed this with bread in 19th-century England).
+Veblen goods (luxury items demanded more at higher prices for prestige, named after Thorstein Veblen).
+Speculative markets where rising prices attract more buyers expecting further rises.
+Emergency hoarding where people stockpile necessities regardless of price.
+In India, staple grains like bajra and jowar were historically cited as Giffen goods among the poorest households.
+The demand function: Qd = f(P, Y, Ps, Pc, T, E, N) where P = own price, Y = income, Ps = substitute prices, Pc = complement prices, T = tastes, E = expectations, N = number of buyers.
+Exam tip: Giffen goods are the most frequently tested exception.
+Remember the income-effect-dominates mechanism.

 Determinants & Shifts in Demand

-A change in price causes a movement along the demand curve (change in quantity demanded).
-A shift in the entire demand curve (change in demand) is caused by non-price factors: (1) Income: For normal goods, demand increases as income rises (positive income elasticity).
-For inferior goods, demand falls as income rises (negative income elasticity).
-India's rising middle class has shifted demand curves outward for automobiles, consumer electronics, and processed food.
-(2) Price of related goods: For substitutes (tea and coffee, petrol and CNG), a rise in the price of one increases demand for the other.
-For complements (cars and petrol, printers and cartridges), a rise in price of one decreases demand for the other.
-(3) Consumer tastes and preferences: Advertising, cultural shifts, health awareness affect demand.
-India's organic food market is a taste-driven demand shift.
-(4) Expectations of future prices: If consumers expect prices to rise, current demand increases (speculation effect).
-(5) Population and demographics: India's large youth population shifts demand towards education, technology, and entertainment.
-(6) Government policy: Subsidies increase demand (LPG subsidy), taxes decrease demand (sin tax on tobacco).
-(7) Distribution of income: More equitable distribution increases demand for mass consumption goods.
+Price changes cause movement along the curve (change in quantity demanded).
+Non-price factors shift the entire curve (change in demand).
+Income: Normal goods see demand rise with income (positive income elasticity).
+Inferior goods see demand fall (negative elasticity).
+India's rising middle class shifted demand outward for cars, electronics, and processed food.
+Price of related goods: Substitute price rise increases demand for the other (tea-coffee, petrol-CNG).
+Complement price rise decreases demand for the paired good (cars-petrol, printers-cartridges).
+Tastes and preferences: Advertising, health awareness, and cultural shifts drive demand changes.
+India's organic food market reflects taste-driven shifts.
+Price expectations: Expected price rises boost current demand (speculation effect).
+Population and demographics: India's youth population expands demand for education, technology, and entertainment.
+Government policy: Subsidies increase demand (LPG subsidy); taxes decrease demand (sin tax on tobacco).
+Income distribution: More equitable distribution increases demand for mass consumption goods.
+Exam tip: Distinguish movement along the curve (price change) from shift of the curve (non-price factor).

 Law of Supply & Supply Curve

-The Law of Supply states that, ceteris paribus, as the price of a good rises, the quantity supplied increases, and vice versa.
-This direct relationship is depicted by an upward-sloping supply curve.
-Producers are willing to supply more at higher prices because higher prices cover higher marginal costs and increase profit margins.
-The supply function: Qs = f(P, Pi, T, Pog, E, N, G) where P = own price, Pi = input prices, T = technology, Pog = prices of other goods, E = expectations, N = number of sellers, G = government policy.
-Exceptions: In labour markets, supply curves may be backward-bending beyond a certain wage rate (workers prefer leisure over income).
-In agriculture, supply is price-inelastic in the short run because production depends on seasonal planting decisions — a key reason for food price volatility in India.
-The cobweb theory explains agricultural price cycles: farmers base planting decisions on last year's price, creating cyclical oversupply and undersupply.
-In India, this is visible in onion, potato, and tomato markets where prices swing dramatically between seasons.
-The minimum support price (MSP) mechanism is essentially a government-set price floor for agricultural supply.
+The Law of Supply: Ceteris paribus, as price rises, quantity supplied increases.
+Higher prices cover higher marginal costs and increase profit margins, producing an upward-sloping supply curve.
+Supply function: Qs = f(P, Pi, T, Pog, E, N, G) where P = own price, Pi = input prices, T = technology, Pog = other goods' prices, E = expectations, N = number of sellers, G = government policy.
+Exceptions: Labour supply curves may bend backward beyond a certain wage (workers prefer leisure over additional income).
+Agricultural supply is price-inelastic in the short run because production depends on seasonal planting decisions.
+This explains food price volatility in India.
+The cobweb theory explains agricultural price cycles: farmers base planting on last year's price, creating cyclical oversupply and undersupply.
+India sees this clearly in onion, potato, and tomato markets where prices swing dramatically between seasons.
+MSP functions as a government-set price floor for agricultural supply.
+Exam tip: Know the cobweb theory and why agricultural supply is inelastic in the short run.

 Market Equilibrium & Price Mechanism

-Equilibrium occurs where the demand curve intersects the supply curve — at this point, quantity demanded equals quantity supplied.
-The equilibrium price is also called the market-clearing price.
-If the actual price is above equilibrium, there is a surplus (excess supply) — market forces push price down.
-If below equilibrium, there is a shortage (excess demand) — market forces push price up.
-This self-correcting mechanism is Adam Smith's "invisible hand."
-Government interventions in the price mechanism include: (1) Price ceiling (maximum price): Set below equilibrium — creates shortage.
-Examples: rent control in Mumbai and Delhi under Rent Control Acts, DPCO (Drug Price Control Order) under NPPA caps prices of essential medicines (about 350 drugs on NLEM).
-(2) Price floor (minimum price): Set above equilibrium — creates surplus.
-Example: MSP for crops — when market price falls below MSP, the government procures through FCI and state agencies.
-The MSP-procurement system is the backbone of India's food security architecture.
-(3) Buffer stock operations: FCI maintains buffer stocks of wheat and rice — releases when prices rise, procures when prices fall — stabilising market prices.
-India maintains buffer norms: wheat 7.46 million tonnes, rice 13.58 million tonnes (as per revised norms).
+Equilibrium forms where demand intersects supply.
+Quantity demanded equals quantity supplied at the market-clearing price.
+Price above equilibrium creates surplus (excess supply); market forces push price down.
+Price below equilibrium creates shortage (excess demand); forces push price up.
+This self-correction is Adam Smith's "invisible hand."
+Government interventions: Price ceiling (maximum price, set below equilibrium): Creates shortage.
+Examples: rent control in Mumbai and Delhi, DPCO caps prices of about 350 essential medicines on the NLEM.
+Price floor (minimum price, set above equilibrium): Creates surplus.
+Example: MSP for crops.
+When market price falls below MSP, FCI and state agencies procure.
+MSP-procurement is the backbone of India's food security architecture.
+Buffer stock operations: FCI maintains wheat and rice buffer stocks.
+It releases grain when prices rise (OMSS) and procures when prices fall.
+Buffer norms: wheat 7.46 million tonnes, rice 13.58 million tonnes.
+Exam tip: Know that price ceilings cause shortage and price floors cause surplus.

 Price Elasticity of Demand

-Price Elasticity of Demand (PED) measures the responsiveness of quantity demanded to a change in price.
-Formula: PED = (% change in quantity demanded) / (% change in price).
-Types: (1) Perfectly elastic (PED = infinity): Horizontal demand curve — any price increase causes demand to drop to zero.
-Theoretical; closest example is perfectly competitive commodity markets.
-(2) Elastic (PED > 1): Quantity changes more than proportionally to price.
+Price Elasticity of Demand (PED) = % change in quantity demanded / % change in price.
+Five types: Perfectly elastic (infinity): Horizontal demand curve.
+Any price rise kills demand.
+Theoretical.
+Elastic (>1): Quantity changes more than proportionally.
 Luxury goods, goods with many substitutes.
 Air travel, branded clothing.
-(3) Unit elastic (PED = 1): Quantity changes exactly proportionally to price.
-(4) Inelastic (PED < 1): Quantity changes less than proportionally to price.
-Necessities, goods with few substitutes.
+Unit elastic (=1): Quantity changes exactly proportionally.
+Inelastic (<1): Quantity changes less than proportionally.
+Necessities, few substitutes.
 Salt, basic medicines, petrol in short run.
-(5) Perfectly inelastic (PED = 0): Vertical demand curve — quantity demanded does not change regardless of price.
+Perfectly inelastic (0): Vertical curve.
+Quantity does not respond to price.
 Life-saving drugs in emergencies.
-Determinants of PED: availability of substitutes (more substitutes = more elastic), proportion of income spent (higher proportion = more elastic), time horizon (demand is more elastic in long run), nature of good (necessities are inelastic), habit-forming goods (inelastic — tobacco, alcohol).
-Government uses elasticity for taxation: excise duties on inelastic goods (petrol, diesel, tobacco) generate maximum revenue with minimal demand reduction — petrol and diesel taxes contributed over Rs 3.3 lakh crore in 2023-24.
+Determinants: More substitutes means more elastic.
+Higher income proportion means more elastic.
+Longer time horizon means more elastic.
+Necessities are inelastic.
+Habit-forming goods (tobacco, alcohol) are inelastic.
+Government exploits elasticity for taxation: excise on inelastic goods (petrol, diesel, tobacco) maximises revenue with minimal demand reduction.
+Petrol and diesel taxes contributed over Rs 3.3 lakh crore in 2023-24.
+Exam tip: Government taxes inelastic goods because demand barely drops, maximising revenue.

 Income Elasticity & Cross Elasticity

-Income Elasticity of Demand (YED) measures responsiveness of demand to income changes.
-Formula: YED = (% change in quantity demanded) / (% change in income).
-YED > 0: Normal goods (demand rises with income).
-YED > 1: Superior/luxury goods (demand rises more than proportionally — fine dining, luxury cars).
-0 < YED < 1: Necessities (demand rises less than proportionally — food grains, basic clothing).
-YED < 0: Inferior goods (demand falls as income rises — coarse grains, bus travel replaced by car travel).
-Engel's Law: As income rises, the proportion spent on food decreases.
-India's food expenditure share has fallen from 53% in 1993-94 to about 39% in 2022-23 (HCES 2022-23).
-Cross Elasticity of Demand (XED) measures how demand for one good responds to price changes of another.
-Formula: XED = (% change in Qd of good A) / (% change in P of good B).
-XED > 0: Substitutes (positive cross elasticity — price rise in B increases demand for A).
-XED < 0: Complements (negative cross elasticity).
+Income Elasticity (YED) = % change in quantity demanded / % change in income.
+YED > 1: Superior/luxury goods (demand rises more than proportionally).
+0 < YED < 1: Necessities (rises less).
+YED < 0: Inferior goods (demand falls with rising income).
+Engel's Law: As income rises, the food expenditure proportion falls.
+India's food spending share dropped from 53% (1993-94) to about 39% (HCES 2022-23).
+Cross Elasticity (XED) = % change in Qd of good A / % change in P of good B. XED > 0: Substitutes.
+XED < 0: Complements.
 XED = 0: Unrelated goods.
-Policy application: When the government subsidises LPG, the cross-elasticity effect reduces demand for firewood and kerosene (substitutes), achieving both environmental and health objectives.
-The PM Ujjwala Yojana is built on this cross-elasticity logic — 10.35 crore connections issued by 2024.
+Policy application: Subsidising LPG reduces demand for firewood and kerosene (substitutes) through cross-elasticity, achieving environmental and health goals simultaneously.
+PM Ujjwala Yojana (10.35 crore connections by 2024) builds on this cross-elasticity logic.
+Exam tip: Know Engel's Law and the cross-elasticity logic behind Ujjwala.

 Elasticity of Supply & Applications